 Last November's United Nations General Assembly resolution condemning Israel as being racist was hotly debated in the U.

-Last November's United Nations General Assembly resolution condemning Israel as being racist was hotly debated in the U.N.
+Background: Last November's United Nations General Assembly resolution condemning Israel as being racist was hotly debated in the U.N.
 Economic and Social Council on Wednesday (28 April).
 The debate was a continuation of the U.N.
 Decade for Action to combat racism and racial discrimination which began in December 1973.